 The engine instance.

-manager: numberIndex of the manager.
+Optional manager: numberIndex of the manager.

-id: numberWASM component instance index.
+Optional id: numberWASM component instance index.

-_engineWonderland Engine instance.
+Protected Readonly _engineWonderland Engine instance.

-_idInstance index.
+Readonly _idInstance index.

-_managerManager index.
+Readonly _managerManager index.

 Object containing this object.